formthefog/formation/roadmap.md

 ### 7. Stateful Elastic Scaling

-Enable dynamic scaling of compute resources and storage without losing application state.
+**Status: IN PROGRESS**

+The implementation of the Stateful Elastic Scaling feature is well underway.
+We have successfully completed the core scaling state machine design and implementation, including the creation of the necessary data structures, validation mechanisms, and transitions between different scaling phases.
+We have also integrated the state machine with the cluster management system and implemented core functionality for each phase of the scaling process.

+We have made significant progress on the rollback capabilities for failed operations.
+The framework for rollback operations has been connected to the InstanceCluster, and we've implemented rollback methods for three critical phases: Resource Allocation, Instance Preparation, and Configuration Changes.
+These implementations handle reverting changes to instance configurations and cluster state when failures occur, ensuring the system can gracefully recover.

+We have successfully implemented automatic failure detection and handling mechanisms.
+The system now includes health check methods for all scaling phases, timeout detection for long-running operations, and automatic rollback triggering when failures or timeouts are detected.
+We've added comprehensive test coverage to verify these capabilities, ensuring that the system can automatically recover from various failure scenarios without manual intervention.

+Current development efforts are focused on clean state restoration mechanisms after rollback operations.

 **User Stories:**
-- As a user, I want to scale my VM's resources up or down based on demand
+- As a cluster administrator, I want instances to automatically scale in response to changing workloads
+- As a system operator, I want to set scaling thresholds that trigger automatic scaling operations
-- As a developer, I want to add more storage to my instance without downtime
+- As a developer, I want state to be preserved when my application scales up or down
-- As an application owner, I want to add more CPU/RAM during peak periods
+- As a cluster administrator, I want to see detailed metrics about scaling operations
-- As a system administrator, I want automatic recovery if scaling operations fail
+- As a system operator, I want failed scaling operations to automatically roll back to a known good state

 **Implementation Tasks:**
-- [x] Design and implement the core scaling state machine
+- ✅ Design and implement a detailed state machine for scaling operations
-  - [x] Create well-defined states for each scaling phase
+- ✅ Implement core functionality for each phase of the scaling process
-  - [x] Build robust transition mechanisms with validation
-  - [x] Implement timeout handling and error recovery
-  - [x] Add serialization support for persistence
-- [x] Implement state machine integration with cluster management
+- ✅ Integrate scaling state machine with cluster management
-  - [x] Add scaling operations (scale out, scale in, replace)
-  - [x] Create validation logic for operations
-  - [x] Implement resource planning and allocation
-  - [x] Build instance preparation mechanisms
-  - [x] Create configuration application logic
-  - [x] Implement verification and finalization steps
-- [x] Develop phase-specific operation history tracking
+- ✅ Develop operation history tracking for analysis and rollback capabilities
-  - [x] Design data structures for rollback information storage
+- ✅ Implement rollback mechanisms for Resource Allocation phase
-  - [x] Implement detailed phase history recording
+- ✅ Implement rollback mechanisms for Instance Preparation phase
-  - [x] Fix serialization and hashing issues for collections
-  - [x] Ensure proper trait implementations for all data types
-- [ ] Implement comprehensive rollback capabilities
+- ✅ Implement rollback mechanisms for Configuration Changes phase
-  - [ ] Create phase-specific rollback functions
+- ✅ Develop automatic failure detection and rollback triggering
+  - ✅ Implement health checks for ongoing scaling operations
+  - ✅ Add timeout detection for long-running operations
-  - [ ] Implement automatic failure detection
+  - ✅ Create automatic rollback on failure detection
+  - ✅ Add validation of cluster state after rollback
-  - [ ] Build clean state restoration mechanisms
+- ⬜ Develop clean state restoration mechanism
-  - [ ] Add extensive testing for failure scenarios
+- ⬜ Add comprehensive integration testing
-- [ ] Create automated scaling triggers
-  - [ ] Implement metric collection and evaluation
+- ⬜ Implement metric collection for scaling decisions
-  - [ ] Build threshold-based scaling decision logic
-  - [ ] Create configurable scaling policies
+- ⬜ Create configurable scaling policies
-  - [ ] Implement cooldown periods to prevent thrashing

-**Status: IN PROGRESS** - Core functionality implemented with state machine and operation phases.
-Operation history tracking complete with proper serialization and hashing.
-Currently working on rollback capabilities.
+- ⬜ Build automatic scaling based on metrics
+- ⬜ Add telemetry for monitoring scaling operations

 ### 8. Native P2P AI Inference Engine